stuniel/Weather-App/README.md

 # Weather-App
 Weather App created in React.
 It collects the weather and forecast data from OpenWeatherMap API and displays it for chosen city.
 It also uses geolocation to show the weather for current place.
+See it in action here: https://stuniel.github.io/Weather-App-Production/ (allow location).

 ## Built With
 * [ReactJS](https://reactjs.org/) - JavaScript library